 Bodybuilders work out nearly every day, and stretch on their off days.
 To grow, you must work.
 Don't wait until the night before you have to give a big speech or toast - work on your shyness every single day.
 I'll give you exercises and ideas to find ways for you to practice a little bit at a time.

-Small test workshop - 5-7 participants.
-This workshop will the mechanics of fear, how to calm and steady the nervous system, and ways to practice getting through social anxiety.
-Facebook Event Here
+This will be a small workshop - 5-7 participants.
+We'll cover the mechanics of fear, how to calm and steady the nervous system, and ways to practice getting through social anxiety.